 AHPRA's public guidance states that there must be a cooling-off period of at least seven days after consent and before the surgery can be booked or paid for.
 That time is there for a reason.
 Use it to review the written information, revisit the risks, and decide whether you want a second opinion.

-Seeking a second opinion is reasonable, particularly if the procedure is significant, the fee is substantial, or you are unsure whether surgery is the best option.
+Seeking a second opinion is reasonable, particularly if the procedure is significant, the fee is substantial, or you are unsure whether surgery is the most suitable option for your circumstances.

 Red Flags to Notice Early